sandeepsa1/ml/24-neural-network-bias-and-variance-tuning/README.md

 1. Training and validation loss for both the initial and retrained models.
 2. Data and predictions for the initial model (fewer layers/iterations).
 3. Data and predictions for the retrained model (more layers/iterations) in the same plot.</br>
-The R² scores are displayed on the prediction plots to show the model's performance.
+The R² scores are displayed on the prediction plots to show the model's performance.</br>
+Train and Test Error % are shown to get the bias and variance values.

 #### 2. Reducing Variance by Increasing Samples and Applying Regularization
 ##### File: reduce_variance.py</br>